2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/README.md

 When it comes to system RAM, try to have double the amount of GPU VRAM.
 For example, if your GPU has 8 GB VRAM, you should have at least 16 GB system RAM.

 Depending on how many LLMs, other models, or data sets you want to download or train, AI/ML can consume anywhere from hundreds of megabytes to petabyes or more.
 For a lab environment, having at least several hundred gigabytes should allow you to store and use a number of pre-trained LLMs.
 For AI/ML the more storage you can provide the better.
-Like most workloads, AI/ML benefits from faster storage like NVMe-basd solid state drives.
+Like most workloads, AI/ML benefits from faster storage like NVMe-based solid state drives.

 ## Homelab Quickstart Guide